-As we approach the end of 2019, we will soon be bombarded by articles and opinions on the hottest fitness trends coming to us from certifying bodies, industry associations, celebrities, and social media influencers alike.
+Since the start of 2020, we have been bombarded by articles and opinions on the hottest fitness trends coming to us from certifying bodies, industry associations, celebrities, and social media influencers alike.

 Some of the hottest fitness trends of the 1980s and 1990s are making a massive comeback thanks to a whole new generation of passionate fitness professionals.
 But be warned, their reinterpretation is giving these trends a whole new look and feel.
 That means those of us who were part of the original hi-low impact or cardio-kickboxing gang can’t just kick it old school, and certainly not with our old outfits!

 You know something is hitting the market with strength when the Wall Street Journal pays attention to it.
 The advent of increasingly popular boxing clubs and studios like Rumble have put boxing and kickboxing back on the map.
 I remember teaching a packed YMCA gym with over 100 members for my Tae Bo classes back in the day.
 Billy Blanks is still alive and kicking, but in 2020, this trend shines through more as a boot camp-style with full contact and authentic equipment rather than the shadow kickboxing we did in the 90s.

 Aerobics are making a comeback, with powerful new concepts.
 Programs like High Fitness have brought some of our old favorites like high kicks and shuffles back to group fitness studios, and offer it in a pre-formatted system that is easily applicable to the huge percentage of instructors who “grew up” solely on pre-choreographed formats.